Naturopathic Medicine For Depression

 Exercise: Exercise can uplift your mood and make you feel good, by releasing feel-good hormones like dopamine and serotonin thus exercise should be a part of your daily routine in tackling depressive symptoms.

 Diet - A good and healthy diet not only regulates your mood but also promotes sleep, and keeps you healthy and fit.
-It’s important to consume good amount of carbohydrates in combination with proteins and sweets in moderation to keep your blood sugar stable and unaffected.
+It’s important to consume a good amount of carbohydrates in combination with proteins and sweets in moderation to keep your blood sugar stable and unaffected.

-Withania somnifera -A herbal plant with many benefits is known to be a potent alkaloid that is used in the treatment of inflammation, anxiety, Parkinson's disease, cognitive and neurological disorders. also, the therapeutic use of Withania somnifera includes working as an adaptogen for patients suffering with insomnia, debility due to stress, nervous exhaustion, and as an immune stimulant in patients with low white blood cell counts.
+- Withania somnifera -A herbal plant with many benefits is known to be a potent alkaloid that is used in the treatment of inflammation, anxiety, Parkinson's disease, cognitive and neurological disorders. also, the therapeutic use of Withania somnifera includes working as an adaptogen for patients suffering from insomnia, debility due to stress, nervous exhaustion, and as an immune stimulant in patients with low white blood cell counts.

 The mechanism behind Withania somnifera producing its beneficial effects in neurological disorders involves calcium antagonism in neurons that play a role in various psychiatric conditions including anxiety, thereby counteracting excitation of the CNS.